4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 The sinking of the Titanic resulted in the death of 1502 out of 2224 passengers and crew.
 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.
 Apparently there were some patterns in the people who died and the people who survived.
 The problem here is that we are given certain data with specific characteristics of each passenger and the data is already labeled which let us know if the passenger lived or died.
 We have also been given a test dataset with more Titanic passengers and their characteristics but this dataset is not labeled, so we don't know who lived and who died.

 We need to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
-To be able to predict which passengers were more likely to survive we will use a couple of algorithms to train the first dataset and when we decide which one is the best I will use it to predict what passengers in the unlabeled dataset survived.
+To be able to predict which passengers were more likely to survive we will use a couple of algorithms to train the first dataset and when we decide which one is the best, we will use it to predict what passengers in the unlabeled dataset survived.

 For this specific section, we will focus on the Titanic exploratory data analysis only.